 And wait, if you aren’t a black licorice fan, hold up now!
 Don’t turn up your nose!

 I’ve even known a person who shall remain nameless but might be joined to me by marriage that has been found sneaking these out of the pantry at all hours of the night even though he is a self-professed black licorice hater.
 With a capital H.

 Each bite is a creamy explosion of caramel with a subtle, delicious tingle and it leaves you (ok, me) thinking “hmmm, why on earth can I not stop eating these things?”

 Seriously.
 They are amazing.

 There’s a kind-of-no-brainer step-by-step below the recipe in case you need it (don’t be ashamed, I totally need those kind of hand-holding tutorials and for the record, I’m sure there is an easier/classier/lovelier way to make paper cones but this is how I do it because it’s simple and doesn’t make me hate crafts).

-- 1/2 cup (4 ounces) water
+- ½ cup water

-- 2 cups (1 pound) sugar
+- 2 cups (424 g) sugar

-- 1 can (14 ounce) sweetened condensed milk
+- 1 (14-ounce) can sweetened condensed milk

-- 1 cup (12 ounces) light corn syrup
+- 1 cup (340 g) light corn syrup

-- 2 teaspoons anise extract (see note above)
+- 2 teaspoons anise extract (see note)

-- 1/4 teaspoon vanilla extract
+- ¼ teaspoon vanilla extract

-- 1/4 teaspoon salt
+- ¼ teaspoon salt

 - Lightly butter an 8X8- or 9X9-inch pan and set aside.